AISI 5160 Steel

 |Grade (UNS)||C||Si||Mn||P (≤)||S (≤)||Cr|

-The following data sheet shows the AISI 5160 mechanical properties such as yield strength, tensile strength, elongation, reduction in area and corresponding hardness under various conditions.
+The following data sheet shows the AISI 5160 steel mechanical properties such as yield strength, tensile strength, elongation, reduction in area and corresponding hardness under various conditions.

 Datasheet 3, AISI SAE 5160 spring steel mechanical properties in heat-treated or cold worked conditions.